 Financial and Welfare Support for 19+ Students

-If you are in receipt of an Adult Learner Loan and have an individual gross income of £25,000 or below or if you have a gross annual income of £26,000 or below, you could be eligible for support with meals and travel at Leeds City College.
-Awards may also be made to students in the following circumstances:
+If you are in receipt of an Adult Learner Loan and have an individual gross income of £28,000 or below or if you have a gross annual income of £28,000 or below, you could be eligible for support with meals and travel at Leeds City College.
+This support is not available to students on a Higher Education course.

 Help with Travel